Do debt collectors prefer lump sums or payment installments?

 Last week, I wrote about the frustration of trying to negotiate settlements with companies who care only about money without actually needing money.
 These mega-companies are not under the constraints of a normal creditor, which needs money to pay its bills.
 So how do these companies decide the amount for which they will settle the case?

 I don’t profess to have the inside knowledge about what these companies are “thinking.”
 But after negotiating hundreds of these cases, one thing has become apparent.
-At some point, a mega-creditor asked to decide which is more valuable: the less-than-full-amount settlement offer on the table or a judgment for the entire amount claimed in the lawsuit.
+At some point, a mega-creditor is asked to decide which is more valuable: the less-than-full-amount settlement offer on the table or a judgment for the entire amount claimed in the lawsuit.

 Let’s say the amount claimed in the lawsuit is $15,000.
 And my client (the debtor) says one of the following: